20 January 2018- 24th November 2018

 New Perspectives is the highlight of our 10th anniversary celebrations of the Victoria Gallery & Museum in 2018.

-Starting in January the exhibition will showcase new work by contemporary artists who have drawn inspiration from the unseen collections that VG&M holds, giving these works a ‘new perspective’.
+Starting in January this three part exhibition will showcase new work by contemporary artists who have drawn inspiration from the unseen collections that VG&M holds, giving these works a ‘new perspective’.
+Each exhibition will be showcased for a limited period of time during the year.
+Find out more by visiting the current exhibition page.

-The exhibition launches in galleries 1 & 2 on our first floor with award-winning artist Phoebe Cummings with artists Ben Judd and Open Music Archive exhibiting their unique takes on the collections later in the year.
+The exhibition launches in galleries 1 & 2 on our first floor with award-winning artist Phoebe Cummings until June 2018 with artists Ben Judd (9 June - 21 August) and Open Music Archive (14 September) exhibiting their unique takes on the collections later in the year.

 - Model for a Common Room

 The second commission of the exhibition, Ben Judd’s The Part Versus the Whole, opens 9 June 2018, is an exhibition and performance project which reimagines the VG&M lantern slide collection as the archive of a fictional society.

 - Play it Again!
 Use it Together